ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 You can include the Caveonix RiskForesight™ service with a new VMware vCenter Server® instance or add the service to your existing instance.

 * For vCenter Servers instances, Caveonix RiskForesight generates a license for the number of VMs (virtual machines) that you select.
-* For VMware® Regulated Workloads and VMware Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
+* For VMware® Regulated Workloads and Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
 You are charged for every host in the instance, which includes management, workload, and gateway clusters.

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}